 Then, in June 1944, a German V-2 rocket became the first man-made object to enter space.
 This created a stir of excitement and brought about the beginnings of the Space Age.
 By 1957, with the launching of Sputnik 1 by the Soviet Union, the Space Age was in full bloom.

 This spurred a vision of the future that was both absurd and wonderful.
-This was popularized in television during the mid to late 1960s with shows such as Flash Gordon (1954) The Jetsons (1962), and Dr. Who (1963).
+This was popularized in television during the mid to late 1960s with shows such as Flash Gordon (1954) The Jetsons (1962), and.
+Who (1963).
 Gold and silver metallic fashion lines soon appeared, showcasing new styles with synthetic fibers.

 Although Oklahoma was still considered conservative by the rest of the nation, it was home to many inspired architects and designers.
-There are a great range of architectural styles to be found throughout Oklahoma, ranging from Colonial to Art Deco, and to those inspired by fast-paced lifestyle and optimism of the space age.
+There is a great range of architectural styles to be found throughout Oklahoma, ranging from Colonial to Art Deco, and to those inspired by the fast-paced lifestyle and optimism of the space age.

-Known as mid-century modern aesthetic, the space-age inspired buildings were generally constructed from the end of World War II until 1965.
+Known as mid-century modern aesthetic, the space-age-inspired buildings were generally constructed from the end of World War II until 1965.
 Many of these types of buildings can still be found in Oklahoma.

 “Post-World War II, the whole complexion of the world changed.
 It was a leap forward and a major shift that crossed all aspects of our culture.
 From furniture to cars to our homes and buildings, the U.S. was manufacturing and building using different materials across a wide range of industries.
 It was a time full of possibility,”

 The Gold Dome in Oklahoma City